 - Write down your account information and passwords, and share them with a person you trust.

 - Include reference to these instructions in your formal will, but without details of your passwords.
 This is because wills are often viewed by several individuals and you want your privacy to remain protected.
-You may want to ask your lawyer for exact advice on what to include.
+You may want to ask your lawyer, like those from london solicitors, for exact advice on what to include.

 Managing Your Online Banking